chmouel/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

     - Pull Request -> Comment created
     - Pull Request -> Comment updated

-[Refer to this screenshot](/images/bitbucket-cloud-create-webhook.png) to verify you have properly configured the webhook.

-- Click on **Save**.
+Check out this [screenshot](/images/bitbucket-cloud-create-webhook.png) to make sure your webhook settings match up.
+Visual confirmation is always good!

+- Hit **Save** and you're halfway there!

-- You can now create a [`Repository CRD`](/docs/guide/repositorycrd).
+- Next, you need to create a [`Repository CRD`](/docs/guide/repositorycrd).
+Think of this as telling Pipelines-as-Code about your repository.
+In this CRD, you'll need to include:
-  It will have:
-  - A **Username** (i.e: your Bitbucket username).
+  - Your **Username** for Bitbucket (that's your Bitbucket username).
-  - A reference to a Kubernetes **Secret** containing the App Password as generated previously for Pipelines-as-Code operations.
+  - A reference to a Kubernetes **Secret** that holds the App Password you made earlier.
+This lets Pipelines-as-Code securely access your repo.

-- Create the secret with the app password in the `target-namespace`:
+- Let's create that secret in your `target-namespace`.
+Replace `APP_PASSWORD_AS_GENERATED_PREVIOUSLY` with your actual app password and `target-namespace` with the namespace you're using:

   ```shell
   kubectl -n target-namespace create secret generic bitbucket-cloud-token \
           --from-literal provider.token="APP_PASSWORD_AS_GENERATED_PREVIOUSLY"
   ```

-- Create the `Repository` CRD with the secret field referencing it.
-For example:
+- Finally, create the `Repository` CRD.
+Make sure the `secret` part points to the secret you just created.
+Here's an example:

 ```yaml
   ---